zalando-incubator/authmosphere/API.md

 ### refreshToken

 Triggers the request of a new token.
-Invalidates the old the cache entry.
+Invalidates the old cache entry.

 #### Signature